0x1-A/AutoMemProc_Beta/How to Use AutoMemPro.md

     - Executes the Timeline plugin, provides a timeline of events."
   - [dump -p]
     - Dump a process along with its associated content using the 'dumpfile' plugin."

-**Background Jobs**
+  - [job -s]

-[job -s] List Plugins with Background Job feature."
+    - List Plugins with Background Job feature."
+  - [job -all]
-[job -all] Check the status of background jobs initiated by this tool."
+    - Check the status of background jobs initiated by this tool."
+  - [job -r]
-[job -r] Remove background jobs initiated by this tool."
+    - Remove background jobs initiated by this tool."

-**Miscellaneous**
+Unversial Command;

+  - [help]
-[help] Help Message"
+     - Help Message
+  - [status]
-[status] Shows current supported plugin in the tool" [show] Show currently selected live image."
+     - Shows current supported plugin in the tool"
+  - [show]
+     - Show currently selected live image."
+  - [clear]
-[clear] Clear the terminal."
+     - Clear the terminal."
+  - [back]
-[back] To return to previous list"
+     - To return to previous list"

-**Notes**
+## Notes
     - Please ensure you do not exit the tool until your job completes, as exiting while a job is active will terminate the job."
     - For a background job running status using Linux terminal, you can identify it using the 'ps -ef'"

-  We hope this tool simplifies your memory analysis process.
-Please enjoy using the tool, and do let us know if you have any suggestions
+  **We hope this tool simplifies your memory analysis process.
+Please enjoy using the tool, and do let us know if you have any suggestions**